fancyweb/symplify/packages/coding-standard/docs/rules_overview.md

 ## DocBlockLineLengthFixer

-Docblock lenght should fit expected width
+Docblock length should fit expected width

 :wrench: **configure it!**